Critical and Cultural Theory MA

 Career opportunities

 Many of our graduates have also continued with their research at PhD level and secured external funding to support them – including AHRC scholarships.
-Some of our former research students are now developing academic careers in the UK, Europe, Asia, USA and Australia.
+A significant number of our former research students are also now developing academic careers in the UK, Europe, Asia, USA and Australia.

 Reach your potential